About Now: Yoga & Movement

 What is required for practice?
 In Sanskrit, one of the words used to describe a necessary component of the practice is Abhyasa.
 What does it mean?
 Sustained effort…which is practice itself!
 This word is often paired with another in yoga philosophy texts: Vairagya, which means non-reaction.
 One of my teachers describes Abhyasa & Vairagya as “never giving up, yet always letting go.”
 We practice, and yet we aren’t attached to the results.
 The simple requirement for a yoga practice is attention; perhaps to your breath, to how your mind moves, to exploring how YOUR body moves.
 What we practice is how we live.
 If we can cultivate wakefulness & notice where our attention is in practice, that mindfulness can ripple into the rest of our lives.

 Where can you find us in person?
-We’ve been lucky to be able to continue to offer our in-person classes in Irondequoit during the spring & summer months.
+We’re so lucky to be able to continue to offer our in-person classes in Irondequoit during the spring & summer months.
 We’ve been partnering with our friends at I-Square to offer outdoor classes on the lawn, when the weather allows.
 We’ll continue to offer some special event, in-person classes throughout the fall & winter months at the Imaginarium.
 Stay tuned for details on those!

 Many of our classes are open to a variety of experience levels.
 We welcome students ages 12 & up to attend adult classes, if parents feel it’s appropriate.
 We hope to share this practice with anyone who is interested, regardless of age, skin color, gender, body size.